School trip dad's tweet turmoil 'made up'

 A dad whose account of helping out on a school trip captivated Twitter has admitted it was "largely fictional".

-Users were hooked to Simon Smith's "hilarious" tweets describing the "utter carnage" of a day out involving 60 ten-year-olds.
+Users were hooked to one-time Apprentice hopeful Simon Smith's tweets about the "utter carnage" of a day out with 60 ten-year-olds.

 Thousands shared his posts, including vivid descriptions of vomiting, flatulence and crying children.